To homepage

 Distinguished branches

-In addition there are 8 extinct branches with 30 family members.
+In addition there are 8 extinct branches with nearly 30 family members.
 These branches have no family members born after 1900.
 The reason is that male members die young, remain unmarried or have a childless marriage.

 .